Gumbi Gumbi Leaf Tea

 Step 2: Place Herbs In Tea Strainer

 Now I personally like using loose leaf teas.
-I think it’s so much easier, and I know my herbs are fresh and haven’t been in a box for a year already.
-Anyway, put the required amount of herb leaf into your strainer or your tea bag if you’re making your own, and place it in your teacup.
+I think it’s so much easier, and I know my Leaf Tea is fresh and haven’t been in a box for a year already.
+Anyway, put the required amount of Gumbi Leaf Tea into your strainer or your teacup

 Step 3 – 4: Pour Hot Water

 Super simple.
-Pour your just boiled water into your cup so that your herbs are submerged in the hot water.
+Pour your just boiled water into your cup so that your leaves are submerged in the hot water.

 Step 5 – 6: Steep Your Tea